sypcerr/ExtTube/README.md

 - It adds a **Watch on Invidious** button next to the like/dislike buttons.
 - Clicking the button opens the current video in Invidious in a new tab.

+## Updates
+Updated to Version 1.1
+Now the buttons appearence changes based on your YouTube Settings (Dark/Light Mode)

 ## License
 This project is open-source under the MIT License.